If you cannot find the answer to your question on our website or in these FAQs, then please contact us.

 I am extremely concerned that circumstances such as child care have not been considered.

-We hope that offering a 24 hour completion window will enable some students to work around childcare or other problems but we acknowledge that in some cases this may not be possible.
+Offering a 24 hour completion window will enable some students to work around childcare or other problems but we acknowledge that in some cases this may not be possible.
 If you are unable to complete online examinations, then we would encourage you to apply for exceptional circumstances.
-Whilst we appreciate that the situation is not ideal, we have attempted to ensure that student progression is delayed as little as possible, given the implications that delays could have on students' financial circumstances, for example.

 My exam is 2 hours long but there is a 24 hour time window for completion.
 What is preventing students from spending longer than 2 hours on their exam?